helloyanis/media-downloader-unleashed/src/installed.md

 It's easy!

 > 💡 Note : Sometimes, the browser does not initialize the add-on before you click on it.
-If nothing appears in the list, then first open a tab with the add-on, then load your media on the page by refreshing it and re-starting playback, and go back to the add-on page and click "Refresh list"
+If nothing appears in the list, then first open a tab with the add-on, then load your media on the page by refreshing it and re-starting playback, and go back to the add-on page and click "Refresh list".

 ## FAQ